 To maintain a safe environment for our community, the New York City Department of Parks & Recreation has prohibited the use of bicycles on park pathways.

 You can learn about all park volunteer opportunities by visiting our page here.

 We’re happy to host small gatherings, but events of 20 or more people require a permit from the New York City Department of Parks & Recreation.
 Any lawn furniture or decorations you plan to use must be included on the permit.

 Water fountains can be found near the Fountain and the Reflecting Pool.
 There is also a kid-friendly water fountain located in the playground.

 You can bring a chair for your own use, but if you’d like to bring a table, you must first obtain a permit from the New York City Department of Parks & Recreation.

 Madison Square Garden is located between 7th and 8th Avenues between 31st Street and 33rd Street.
 The arena was originally located on the northeast corner of the park but moved locations in 1925.

 If you have misplaced an item, we recommend that you contact Shake Shack at 212.889.6600 or the 13th Precinct by calling 212.477.7411.

 The safety and well-being of our community and our staff are our top priority.
-As Madison Square Park continues to monitor the developments of COVID-19, the Park will remain open and maintain normal operating hours, as recommended by the City of New York
+All events and activities in Madison Square Park will strictly adhere to the City’s guidance on COVID-19 safety procedures and protocols.

 Madison Square Park, as a public, open green space, is free and fully accessible to patrons of all abilities; including by not limited to individuals with physical, visual, and auditory disabilities, owners of special care animals, and wheelchair users.